Fig .: DS1603L ultrasonic level sensor with serial data output

+The idea of the level sensor arose from several sailors in the sailing forum.
+Andreas built a prototype and tested it on various objects.
+A simple replica is possible by using ready-to-buy modules.
 The ultrasonic sensor records liquid levels in a tank and sends NMEA0183 telegrams to the on-board network via WLAN.
-These can then be visualized in, for example, AVnav or OpenCPN.
-Due to the properties of the sensor, no hole needs to be drilled into the tank, so this sensor is ideal as a retrofit solution for existing tanks without a level indicator.
-Thanks to the WFirmwareLAN connection, no further data cables have to be laid, a 12V supply near the tank to which the microcontroller can be connected is sufficient.
+These can then be visualized in AVnav or OpenCPN, for example.
+Due to the properties of the sensor, no hole has to be drilled in the tank, so this sensor is ideal as a retrofit solution for existing tanks without a level indicator.
+Thanks to the WLAN connection, no further data cables need to be laid.
+A 12V supply near the tank to which the microcontroller can be connected is sufficient.
 The Wemos D1 mini module is a microcontroller based on the ESP 8266 with a built-in WLAN module.
 The ultrasonic sensor is connected to the microcontroller via a serial interface.
 The ultrasonic sensor is glued to the outside of the tank bottom.
 The liquid level in the tank can then be recorded with this.

 Caution: The sensor must be attached to the bottom of the tank and have contact with the liquid.
 This causes the sound to be transmitted into the liquid.
 So it has to “ping” from bottom to top in order to record the liquid level.
-"Ping" from top to bottom via the airway does not work.
-It has been found that pressing the ultrasonic sensor against the tank is not sufficient to transmit the sound into the liquid.
+Top-to-bottom ping over the air does not work.
+It has been found that pressing the ultrasonic sensor against the tank is not enough to transmit the sound into the liquid.
 You need contact gel or stick the sensor to the bottom of the tank.
 For test purposes, hand cream or grease can be used as a substitute for contact gel.

 Ultrasonic sensor DS1603L